nvladimus/ArduinoRotaryEncoderPCB/README.md

 * R,G,B - control pins for red, green and blue LEDs built in the encoder shaft.

 **Functions:**
-* Denoising the encoder quadrature signals (resistors R1-R4 and capacitors C1,C2, RC time constant 1 ms)
+* Denoising the encoder quadrature signals (resistors R1-R4 and capacitors C1,C2)
 * Denoising the pushbutton action of the encoder shaft (capacitor C3)
 * a pull-up resistor for the pushbutton (resistor R4).
 * resistors for R,G,B LEDs of the encoder shaft (resistors R5, R6, R7).